klao/alien-invasion/DevelopmentLog.md

   need to bake in the east-west, north-south correspondence etc.
 - Remark about naming the aliens: Maybe look up the library that generates rememberable names for Docker containers.
 It would be fun to have NaughtyEisteins running around ruining cities. :D

+# Basic types

+There is a lot of potential for abstraction in this assignment.
+But abstraction, in particular using interfaces instead of concrete types can be detrimental in the early stages of development.
+So, I'm going to use simple concrete types as long as it makes sense.